Apple cider vinegar: Health effects

-Despite its history of use in traditional medicine, there is no good evidence to support any health claims – such as for weight loss, glycemic control or skin infections – in humans, and its use is not recommended for any indication in medical guidelines of major public health organizations or regulatory agencies.
+Evidence for apple cider vinegar having any health effect is poor, such as for weight loss, glycemic control or skin infections.
+Its use is not recommended for any therapy in medical guidelines of major public health organizations or regulatory agencies.

 Safety concerns

-Although low-level consumption of apple cider vinegar is of low risk, particularly if it is diluted, reported adverse effects include esophageal damage, tooth enamel erosion, and excessive burping, flatulence, and bowel movements.
+Moderate consumption of apple cider vinegar is safe, particularly if it is diluted, and the chance of side effects when it is consumed as directed and in the recommended amounts appears to be low.
+Reported adverse effects include esophageal damage due to incomplete swallowing of apple cider vinegar tablets, tooth enamel damage due to swallowing excessive quantities of apple cider vinegar, and increased frequency of burping, flatulence, and bowel movements.
+Consumption of vinegar can increase dentin hypersensitivity.
 Irritation and redness are common when the eyes come into contact with vinegar, and corneal injury can occur.
 Using vinegar as a topical medication, ear cleaning solution, or eye wash is hazardous.
 Although small amounts of apple cider vinegar may be used as a food flavoring, it may be unsafe for use by pregnant and breastfeeding women and by children.
 Different commercial brands of apple cider vinegar were found to have inconsistent acid levels, with some contaminated by molds and yeast.

 If used as a homemade cleaning agent, apple cider vinegar, like any kind of vinegar, should not be mixed with chlorine bleach, the combination of which may release chlorine gas and irritate airways, eyes, nose and throat.

 People with allergies to apples may experience allergic reactions to apple cider vinegar.
 Topical use of apple cider vinegar to treat skin diseases may cause burns.
 The use of apple cider vinegar may cause untoward interactions with prescription drugs, such as insulin or diuretics.